Are you living an Insta Lie?

 The Instagram vs. Reality Trend

 Not everyone is OK with heavily-edited Instagram images.
-Influencers and bloggers are starting to call out the excessive photoshopping and careful curation of images using #instagramvsreality.
-There are already over 100,000 posts using this hashtag.
+Influencers and bloggers are starting to call out the excessive photoshopping and careful curation of images talking about Instagram vs. reality using #instagramvsrealife.
+There are already over 200,000 posts using this hashtag, with an alternative reality vs Instagram hashtag (#realityvsinstagram) also filled to the brim with similar content.

 Natalia Taylor took it a step further when she recently staged an entire trip to Bali in an Ikea store.
 Her aim was to highlight that we should not believe everything we see on social media.
 “Sometimes people want to lie about who they are,” she explained.
 “Don’t trust everything you see on the internet!”